nazeeruddinikram/bash-player/README.md

 ### What is bash-player?

-"Bash-player is A Simple GUI (Graphical User Interface), for Mplayer written in Shell."
+"Bash-player is A Simple GUI (Graphical User Interface), for Mplayer/Mpv written in Shell."

 ### Why i should to use Bash-player?
 it's your choice :smiley: